Tuition and Financial Aid

 - has registered for the Selective Service or is exempt from doing so;

-- has earned an associate degree from a public technical, state or community college in Texas; and
+- has earned an associate degree from a public technical, state, or community college in Texas; and

 The amount of the grant is based on the average tuition and fees charged at 4-year public institutions.
 Students who continue in college and who meet program academic standards can receive awards for up to 150 semester credit hours or for six years, whichever occurs first.
 Requirements for continued funding are completion of at least 75 percent of the hours taken in the prior year and completion of at least 24 credits in the prior year.
 Additionally, students must maintain an overall grade point average of at least 2.500 on a 4.000 scale.
 Awards are made through the Office of Financial Aid.
-Students completing a FAFSA will automatically be considered for this grant.
-Students must submit the FAFSA before the deadline to be considered as on-time.
-The deadline is set annually and can be found on-line at www.collegeforalltexans.com.
+Students completing a FAFSA or TAFSA will automatically be considered for this grant.
+Students must submit the FAFSA or TAFSA before the deadline to be considered as on-time.
+The deadline is set annually and can be found online at www.collegeforalltexans.com.
 There is limited funding available.

 Top 10% Scholarship Program

 The 80th Texas Legislature created the Top 10 Percent Scholarship to encourage students who graduate in the top 10 percent of their high school class to attend a Texas public institution of higher education.
 Qualifying students who submit the Free Application for Federal Student Aid (FAFSA) or Texas Application for State Financial Aid (TASFA) by the deadline and have financial need may be eligible to receive up to $2,000 if they enroll full-time in a Texas public college or university in the fall semester immediately following graduation from high school.
-The deadline is set annually and can be found on-line at collegeforalltexans.com.
+The deadline is set annually and can be found online at www.collegeforalltexans.com.
 Students enrolled in subjects determined to be in high demand in Texas are eligible for a total of up to $4,000.
-Students who submit their FAFSA after the published deadline will be awarded on a funds available basis.
+Students who submit their FAFSA or TASFA after the published deadline will be awarded on a funds available basis.
 Please see www.utdallas.edu/student/finaid/Programs/programs.htm for additional eligibility requirements.